Drone Laws in Romania

-- To fly a drone in Romania, you must register it wit the AACR (if you are a foreigner, it appears that a registration with your country of citizenship could take the place of registering with the AACR, but we recommend checking with the AACR to confirm this before traveling).
+- To fly a drone in Romania, you must register it with the AACR.
+If you are a foreigner, it appears that a registration with your country of citizenship could take the place of registering with the AACR, but we recommend checking with the AACR to confirm this before traveling.

-- In addition to registering, each flight must be pre-approved by the Ministry of Defense.
+- If you plan to take pictures or video each flight must be pre-approved by the Ministry of Defense.

 - Drone pilots must maintain a visual line of sight with their drone at all times.